Things to Do in Chicago in the Winter

 View this post on Instagram

-Having dinner and drinks in an outdoor igloo has been trendy for a few years but there are more igloos in Chicago this year.
+Having dinner and drinks in an outdoor igloo has been trendy for a few years.
 Here are some of the best outdoor igloos in Chicago open this winter (advance reservations are required).

 Admire Famous Works of Art at The Art Institute of Chicago